acherm/acherm.github.io/_posts/2019-04-04-DumpingTricksSQL.md

 ---
 layout: post
-title: Some tricks to backup large data (dump with SQL)
+title: Some tricks to backup large data (like dump with SQL)
 tags: [data, backup, sql]
 ---